Stephanie Ward, Creative Director.

-Born in from Memphis, Tennessee, Stephanie I moved to Chicago when she was 18 to study fine art.
+Born in Memphis, Tennessee, Stephanie moved to Chicago when she was 18 to study fine art.
 After finishing her degree in Knoxville, she moved to Florida where she worked at several agencies for a variety of clients including art museums, tourism councils, restaurants, hotels, hospitals, food packaging, presentations for national conferences, salons, non-profits, and festivals.
 Today, she hails from Portland, Oregon where she lives with her husband, two dogs, and a nostalgia for the golden era of glitter and bad hair choices known as the 90’s.

 Four Quick Questions

 Sometimes design can be perceived as shallow or even manipulative (the public perception of advertising sometimes gives it a bad rap), but it has the capacity to have a lot of heart.
 There’s a lot of power in creating something that serves a purpose.
 Everyday I see design inspire people to consider a new perspective or join a movement and believe that taking that human element into consideration often makes a design concept stronger.